borntofrappe/FreeCodeCamp-React-Markdown-Previewer/README.md

-In this README, I include notes on the thought and development processes behind the project.
+In this `README`, I include notes on the thought and development processes behind the project.

 As I made use of `create-react-app` to set up a development environment, I will include the present repository the public and src folders.
 Alone they will not be able to finalize the project, but as I build the applications, these are the folders in which most of the work is done.